 You can assign a pod security policy when you provision a cluster.
 However, if you need to relax or restrict security for your pods later, you can update the policy while editing your cluster.

-Go to the cluster to which you want to apply a pod security policy and click ⋮ > Edit Config.
+From the Global view, find the cluster to which you want to apply a pod security policy.
+Select ⋮ > Edit.

 From Pod Security Policy Support, select Enabled.

 Note: This option is only available for clusters provisioned by RKE.

 From the Default Pod Security Policy drop-down, select the policy you want to apply to the cluster.